 But what do we do when one D-word is representative of both a description and a disorder?
 What happens when that one haphazardly-used word starts meaning more to you?
 How do you go about explaining that you are, categorically, depressed?

-This is a problem I was trying to theoretically navigate before my name popped up on the doctors patient board.
+This is a problem I was trying to mentally navigate before my name popped up on the board in the doctors waiting room.

 Doc: “So, Daisy, what seems to be the problem?”

 Me: “Umm, well, this sounds kinda futile just saying it.
 I’m not really sure how to word it.
 I think I’m depressed.”